British TV comedian Ronnie Corbett dies at 85

 Both Ronnies were awarded the OBE in 1978, and Corbett was awarded the CBE in the Queen’s New Year Honours List at the start of 2012 to reward his services to entertainment and charity.

 “RIP the lovely, funny legend Ronnie Corbett,” comedian Ricky Gervais wrote on Twitter.
-“It was an absolute honour and joy to have known him.”
+“It was an absolute honor and joy to have known him.”

+BBC Director-General Tony Hall said: “He was quite simply one of the true greats of British comedy.”

 Reporting by Mike Collett-White and Michael Holden; editing by Stephen Addison